 - Blinded by the Light: Baharroth's sword, the Shining Blade, is said to have been forged in the heart of a supernova.
 When it strikes an enemy, the energies of this lost star are released, burning the eyes of the impure.
 The 8th Edition rules represent this by giving enemies wounded by the Shining Blade a penalty to their to hit rolls in close combat.
 In previous editions, this was also an ability that Baharroth inflicted on nearby enemy units whenever he joined the battle from Deep Strike.

 - Forged by the Gods: Aeldari legend states that Baharroth's ancient sword, the Shining Blade, was forged by the daughters of the smith god Vaul using the head from a dying supernova.
 While not quite as powerful as a weapon forged by Vaul himself, the weapon is still deadly by mortal standards.

 - Hit-and-Run Tactics: The background material for Baharroth mentions that he is a master at engaging enemy units from above, before flying out of range of any retaliation.
 This is rarely fully represented in his in-game rules, however, where he usually just shares the special deployment options gained by normal Swooping Hawks.

 Karandras, the Shadow Hunter

-Uniquely amongst the Asurya, Karandras isn't the founder of the Striking Scorpion Aspect that he represents, instead being one of the most talented students of Arhra, the Father of Scorpions, who was lost to Chaos and betrayed his people.
+Uniquely amongst the Asurya, Karandras isn't the founder of the Aspect he represents.
+Instead Karandras was the most talented pupil of the original Striking Scorpion Phoenix Lord Arhra, the Father of Scorpions, and took over stewardship of the Aspect after his mento was lost to Chaos and betrayed his people.
 A master of stealth and patience, Karandras is an exceptional hunter who will burst from the shadows to slaughter his pray before silently disappearing into the darkness once again.

 Fuegan, the Burning Lance